sofieothilie/ITP/README.md

 - **ui** - All user interfaces are stored here: MovieRatingController.java, MovieRatingApp.java.
 In addition this folder contains file for remote data access; RemoteMovieRatingAccess.java.
 In resources is the MovieRating.fxml file.

 ## Run the project
 Always start with running the following command in **gr2240/movieRating**: `mvn clean install -DskipTests`.
 After this, the server can be started by in **gr2240/movieRating/restapi**, by running: `mvn spring-boot:run`.
-Once the server is started, `mvn test` can be run in all folders, and the application can be started by entering **gr2240/movieRating/ui** and running: `mvn javafx:run`.
+Once the server is started, a new terminal can be opened and `mvn test` can be run in all folders, and the application can be started by entering **gr2240/movieRating/ui** and running: `mvn javafx:run`.

  **NB**:
 In gitpod: The application **does not** open automatically.
 After running mvn `javafx:run` in **ui**, you have to go into "Remote Explorer" and press open browser for port 6080